Opportunities

 - Maintain an individual caseload

-- Support clients in identifying and addressing barriers to stability through NSC programs and external referrals and advocacy
+- Support clients in identifying and addressing barriers to stability through NSC programs, referrals, and advocacy

 - Collaborate with clients to prioritize needs and develop achievable service plans